EPCCed/safe-docs/docs/safe-for-users.md

 Note that when you change your password on the service machine  in this way, this is not reflected on the SAFE.

-## <a id="package-group"></a> How to request access to a Package Group
+## <a id="package-group"></a> How to request access to a package group (licensed software or restricted features)

-Some software which is installed on ARCHER2 can only be accessed once the user's license has been confirmed.
+Some software installed on or features of ARCHER2 have restrcited access lists.
+For example, you may only be allowed to access certain software once your licence has been verified.

-For some of these packages, such as VASP and CASTEP you can request access via SAFE.
+You request access to these restricted features and software on ARCHER2 through SAFE.

 [Login to SAFE](#login).
 Then:

-1. Go to the Menu *Login accounts* and select the account which requires access to the package
+1. Go to the Menu *Login accounts* and select the account which requires access to the feature/software
 2. Click "Request Access to Package"
-3. Select the package from the list of available packages and click "Select"
+3. Select the software/feature from the list of available packages and click "Select"
-4. Fill in as much information as possible about your license, at the very least, the information requested at the top of the screen such as the licence holder's name and contact details.
-If you are covered by the license because the licence holder is your supervisor, for example, please state this.
+4. Fill in the details requested in the text at the top of the screen to support your access request.
+(If no details are required, just enter N/A.)
-5. Click "Submit"
+6. Click "Submit"

-Your request will then be processed by the service support team who will confirm your license with the package developers before enabling your access to the package on the service machine.
-This can take several days but you will be advised once this has been done.
+Your request will then be processed by the service support team who will verify that you can be granted access to the restricted feature/software on ARCHER2.
+This can take several days depending on the response time from external parties who may neeed to very the access request.
+You will be advised once this has been done.

-If you require access to a package which does not yet appear in the list of available packages then please just send an email to the Service Desk to request access.
+If you require access to a feature or software which does not yet appear in the list of available packages then please just send an email to the Service Desk to request access.

 ## <a id="user-mailing"></a> User Mailing Options